anon-blue/anon.blue/README.txt

-                                                            vbndcvbn😓😓😓😓😓😓3716s5
-2637😓😓😓,:'@+#:_"),ndcvbndcspppeweeeeebndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvuue
+                                                           vbndcvbn😓😓😓😓😓😓3716s52
+637😓😓😓,:'@+#:_"),ndcvbndcspppeweeeeebndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvuuee
-eeueuueeeeeeeeeeeheyJamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
-Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is very un w ell and has access to firearms.
+eueuueeeeeeeeeeeheyJamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
+Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is very un we ll and has access to firearms.
 He is a violent felon!
 Please alert the police!
-Thank you! <3
+T hank you! <3
-                    h           heyJamie Lee Pierce, Born: 09/16/1994, His Curre nt Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
-Wanted for raping his sister and his ownfbbfhvbhgbreghefgerggergherthtime was only 2) he is very un well and has lkkkkkkkkiygiyg8yg8yghiur3hhfiu5qhfpiu3rfh43iu-f3piur h5iughripgtraibnkjs;fooooooooooollllllllllllllllllllllllllllllllllllllllllllllll llllllllllllllllllllllllllllllllllllllllll
+                   h           heyJamie Lee Pierce, Born: 09/16/1994, His Curren t Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
+Wanted for raping his sister and his ownfbbfhvbhgbreghefgerggergherthtime was only 2) h e is very un well and has lkkkkkkkkiygiyg8yg8yghiur3hhfiu5qhfpiu3rfh43iu-f3piurh 5iughripgtraibnkjs;fooooooooooolllllllllllllllllllllllllllllllllllllllllllllllll lllllllllllllllllllllllllllllllllllllllll
-             c☺hJamie Lee Pierce is a pedo from Alpena Michigan, He lives in Ken tucky now because he is wanted for breaking into homes and sexually molestinp0po i;.lkjllllll child, as well as his own sister and got knwos whom yuyttttrhhtrtrh thrthrthrrthrgfgrgrtttttttttttttttttttttttttttttttttttttttttttttttttttts very vi olent! ☺
+            c☺hJamie Lee Pierce is a pedo from Alpena Michigan, He lives in Kent ucky now because he is wanted for breaking into homes and sexually molestinp0poi ;.lkjllllll child, as well as his own sister and got knwos whom yuyttttrhhtrtrht hrthrthrrthrgfgrgrtttttttttttttttttttttttttttttttttttttttttttttttttttts very vio lent! ☺                                                                        a wsbsbsbsbsbsbbsbs
-a wsbsbsbsbsbsbbsbs
                                                               h
-                                   heyJamie Lee Pierce, Born: 09/16/1994, His Cu rrent Address: 318 Mcglone ddsdasdasdasdacwerwesadaasdafasdlkajskdansfghgasddddd dddddddwraping his sister and his own 3 year old daughter (at the time was only
-2) he is very un well and has access to firearms.
+                                  heyJamie Lee Pierce, Born: 09/16/1994, His Cur rent Address: 318 Mcglone ddsdasdasdasdacwerwesadaasdafasdlkajskdansfghgasdddddd ddddddwraping his sister and his own 3 year old daughter (at the time was only 2 ) he is very un well and has access to firearms.
 He is a violent felon!
-Please alert the police!
-Thank you! <3
-kkheyJamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane F lemingsburg, KY 41041 (His father's house.)
-Wanted for raping his sist33fdsjpand erlklokjldsjfkljojdslkjfsoiloncontrolonnottero.lltoolsalckertolsdoweillweiandcel laldnegfirearms.
+Please a lert the police!
+Thank you! <3                                                 k kheyJamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Fl emingsburg, KY 41041 (His father's house.)
+Wanted for raping his sist33fdsjpande rlklokjldsjfkljojdslkjfsoiloncontrolonnottero.lltoolsalckertolsdoweillweiandcell aldnegfirearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3

-                          heyJamie Lee Pierce, Born: 09/16/1994, His Current Add
+                         heyJamie Lee Pierce, Born: 09/16/1994, His Current Addr
-ress: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
-Wanted for r aping his sister and his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
+ess: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
+Wanted for ra ping his sister and his own 3 year old daughter (at the time was only 2) he is v ery un well and has access to firearms.
 He is a violent felon!
 Please alert the police!
-Thank you! <3  Lee Pierce, Born: 09/16/1994, His Current Address: 318 M cglone Lane Flemingsburg, KY 41041 (His fath  's house.)
-Wanted for raping his s ister and his own 3 year old daughter (at the time was only 2) he is very
+Thank you! <3  Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mc glone Lane Flemingsburg, KY 41041 (His fath  's house.)
+Wanted for raping his si ster and his own 3 year old daughter (at the time was only 2) he is very